ska-sa/katgpucbf/doc/control.rst

 the ``<host>:<port>`` and issue a ``?help`` to see the full range of commands available.
-The ``<host>`` and ``<port>`` values for individual engines are configurable at runtime, whereas the ``<host>`` and ``<port>`` values for the correlator's *product controller* are yielded after startup.
-Standard katcp requests (such as querying and subscribing to sensors) are not covered here;
-only application-specific requests are listed.
+The ``<host>`` and ``<port>`` values for individual engines are configurable at runtime, whereas the ``<host>`` and ``<port>`` values for the correlator's *product controller* are yielded by the master controller after startup.
+Standard katcp requests (such as querying and subscribing to sensors) are not covered here; only application-specific requests are listed.
 Sensors are described in :ref:`monitoring-sensors`.

 .. _katcp: https://katcp-python.readthedocs.io/en/latest/_downloads/361189acb383a294be20d6c10c257cb4/NRF-KAT7-6.0-IFCE-002-Rev5-1.pdf